virtual-labs/svc-rating/README.md

-# This repo contains the rating service plugin for Rating System of Virtual Lab Experiments.
+# Rating Service Plugin for Rating System of Virtual Lab Experiments.

+## Requirements for the Plugin